-Allisa Henley, Distiller at GEORGE DICKEL™, give us her take on the American Whisky industry and what she thinks makes a bartender tick…
+Allisa Henley, Distiller at George Dickel, gives us her take on the American Whiskey industry and what she thinks makes a bartender tick.

-With its distinctive flavour and authentic American heritage, Tennessee Whisky is enjoying growing popularity.
+With its distinctive flavor and authentic American heritage, Tennessee Whiskey is enjoying growing popularity.

-GEORGE DICKEL is a stand-out brand (and not just because they spell it ‘Whisky’ without the e) and one that’s become increasingly more and more popular with bartenders as a base for their award-winning cocktails.
+George Dickel is a standout brand (not just because they spell it "Whisky" without the e) and one that’s become increasingly popular with bartenders as a base for their award-winning cocktails.

 Thanks to Allisa Henley, Distiller at George Dickel, we’ve been given a unique glimpse into what makes the brand special.

-Here’s what she has to say about – you’ve guessed it – her favourite Whisky.
+Here’s what she has to say about—you’ve guessed it—her favorite Whiskey.

-What makes Tennessee Whisky different from other Whisky or Bourbons?
+What makes Tennessee Whiskey different from other Whiskeys or Bourbons?

-To be classified as a Tennessee Whisky your Whisky must meet all the requirements of a Bourbon with one additional step – it must be filtered through sugar maple charcoal.
-George Dickel is unique in this process because we chill our Whisky, to exactly 40 degrees, before it filters through the charcoal.
-Chilling the liquid changes the viscosity which impacts the filtering process.
+To be classified as a Tennessee Whiskey your Whiskey must meet all the requirements of a Bourbon with one additional step—it must be filtered through sugar maple charcoal.
+George Dickel is unique in this process because we chill our Whisky to exactly 40 degrees before it filters through the charcoal.
+Chilling the liquid changes the viscosity, which impacts the filtering process.
 The result is a smoother finish on the Whisky and a more fulfilling taste.

 Well as a Tennessean, the easy answer is because it’s from Tennessee of course!

-But, I really do appreciate all types of Whisky from around the world and tasting through them to figure out which one you like best is half the fun.
+But, I really do appreciate all types of Whisk(e)y from around the world and tasting through them to figure out which one you like best is half the fun.

 Our pure Cascade Spring water, unique chilled charcoal mellowing process and single story warehouses are just a few things that gives Dickel its superior quality.

 How important are bartenders to brands such as George Dickel?
 How do you inspire them to serve and recommend it to guests?